-Capital One is among the most popular and diverse credit card companies in the world.
-They issue cards with both the Visa and MasterCard labels, aimed at business owners, consumers, frequent flyers, students and even people trying to rebuild their credit.
+Capital One is among the most popular and diverse credit card companies in the world — but how many Capital One cards can one consumer have at once?
+The company issues cards with both the Visa and MasterCard labels, aimed at business owners, consumers, frequent flyers, students and even people trying to rebuild their credit.
 Of course with all of this popularity come a few questions about the rules and restrictions Capital One may set for their credit cards.

 Two Capital One Credit Cards Per Cardholder

 Capital One limits the number of directly issued cards available for any cardholder to two.
 While this is a fairly straightforward policy, it has caused some confusion among consumers, as some Capital One cardholders claim to have three, four or even more valid cards in their wallets.
 There are a few explanations for this apparent discrepancy in Capital One’s rules.

 - When the rule limiting cardholders to two Capital One cards was implemented around 2011, members who held more than two cards at that time were allowed to keep them.

 - Some cardholders had credit cards issued by banks that were acquired by Capital One (Chevy Chase Bank and HSBC to name just a couple).
 Cardholders were allowed to keep these cards even as they were reissued with the Capital One logo.